 The Spiegel Grove Wreck

-FLORIDA KEYS TEMPORARILY CLOSED TO VISITORS
+FLORIDA KEYS OPEN TO VISITORS

 A diver and a friendly bar jack hover over the bow of the Spiegel Grove at a depth of 80 feet.
 The bow, in its post-hurricane Dennis upright position, is covered with sponges and gorgonia corals.